NEW YORK (AP) — Soon after taking the stage, Marc Maron decides to skip the act.

 "No one does this anymore," says Maron.
 "We live in a self-involved, careerist society of people just trying to appear like they have their s--- together.
 I think the attitude is 'Look, I'm doing what I'm doing so I can't focus on your s--- right now.
 So text me.'
 But we're all equipped to deal with this stuff.
 It's really what makes human beings interested.
 It's what we're supposed to be doing, connecting like this."

-To see Maron on stage is witness him at his most comfortable, driven almost compulsively by a need to connect with an audience.
+To see Maron on stage is to witness him at his most comfortable, driven almost compulsively by a need to connect with an audience.
 The comic Andy Kindler once called him "an empathetic savant."

 Maron, who describes himself as a "volatile, sensitive guy," grew up in Albuquerque, N.M.
 In his early 20s, after graduating from Boston University, he moved to Los Angeles and worked his way up as a doorman at the Comedy Store.
 He fell in with Sam Kinison, aping both his anger-spewing comedy and coke habit.
 Maron eventually fled back to Boston, and developed a career that never quite took off, including hosting stints on Comedy Central and on Air America.
 With no expectations and free of any creative oversight, he began the podcast in 2009.